seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MECAENAS**
 We have cause to be glad that matters are so well
 digested.
-You stayed well by ’t in Egypt.
+You stayed well by 't in Egypt.

 **DOMITIUS ENOBARBUS**
 Ay, sir; we did sleep day out of countenance, and